 Your dog is a part of the family.
-As such, you want to feed him the best food possible so that he can be happy and healthy.
+As such, you want to feed him the best food possible so that they can be happy and healthy.

 After all, you wouldn't feed your kids garbage, so why would you settle for dog food that is subpar?
 For most people, generic dog food will do just fine, as long as the price is right and their pet doesn't get sick immediately.

-Because different breeds have different metabolisms, body types, and nutrient requirements, you have to make sure that the food you use will meet all the needs of your dog.
+Because different breeds have different metabolisms, body types, and nutrient requirements, you have to make sure that the food you use will meet all the needs for your dog.

 In this case, let's talk about Yorkies.
-This little bundles of joy are well known for their spirited demeanor and beautiful, long fur coats.
+These little bundles of joy are well known for their spirited demeanor and beautiful, long fur coats.

-Although Yorkies may conjure up images of high-class women carrying them in their purses, the fact is that this breed is as lovable and friendly no matter what.
+Although Yorkies may conjure up images of high-class women carrying them in their purses, the fact is that this breed is as lovable and friendly.

 If you have a Yorkie, then you want what's best for it.
 That means that you don't want food that will work for any old dog, which is why you like to do your research.

-In this article, I will offer you some of the best dog food you can get for your pooch, as well as explain to you why Yorkies are unique and what they need to be as healthy as possible.
+In this article, I will offer you some of the best dog foods you can get for your pooch, as well as explain to you why Yorkies are unique and what they need to consume to be as healthy as possible.

 Best Dog Food for Yorkies: Our Top 5 Picks